-If you’re uncertain whether your Pflugerville house has unhealthy indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Pflugerville home has unhealthy indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times more polluted than outdoors, which might create long-term health concerns.
+In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more polluted than outdoors, which can create long-term health problems.

-We’ve compiled a list of the most frequent causes of poor IAQ, the troubles they create and how you can fix these indoor air pollutants.
-If you’re concerned about the air inside your house, we recommend talking with a expert like Evenaire Heating & Air Conditioning about which solutions are ideal for your home.
+We’ve compiled a list of the most common causes of inferior IAQ, the problems they make and how you can remedy these indoor air pollutants.
+If you’re concerned about the air inside your house, we recommend consulting with a pro like Evenaire Heating & Air Conditioning about which solutions are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes emitted from regular household items.
+Volatile organic compounds, or VOCs, are fumes leaked by regular household items.

 They’re found in paint and stains along with: